 On June 9, 2015, the Charter School and AppleTree Institute (ATI), a related party, entered into a master lease agreement commencing July 1, 2015, and expiring June 30, 2018.
 The provisions of this lease permit one additional three-year automatic renewal, which was exercised through June 30, 2021 (not including the Columbia Heights facility, which lapsed on July 18, 2018).
 Under the master lease agreement, the Charter School is required to pay monthly rent based on the facilities allowance received by the Charter School from the District of Columbia, subject to minimum and maximum monthly amounts based on the per pupil facilities allowance and student enrollment.
-For the year ended June 30, 2020, rent was determined based on a predetermined fixed enrollment for the Oklahoma Avenue facility at a rate of \$3,335 per student.
-For the year ended June 30, 2019, rent was determined based on a predetermined fixed enrollment for the Oklahoma Avenue facility at a rate of \$3,081 per student and at actual enrollment for the Parklands facility at a rate of \$3,081 per student and at actual enrollment for the Parklands facility at a rate of \$3,263 per student.
+For the year ended June 30, 2020, rent was determined based on a predetermined fixed enrollment for the Oklahoma Avenue facility at a rate of \$3,149 per student and at actual enrollment for the Parklands facility at a rate of \$3,081 per student and at actual enrollment for the Parklands facility at a rate of \$3,081 per student and at actual enrollment for the Parklands facility at a rate of \$3,263 per student.
 In addition, the Charter School incurs the costs of utilities and basic maintenance.
 For the years ended June 30, 2020 and 2019, rent expense under this lease agreement was \$834,005 and \$799,471, respectively.